-The Alternative Limb Project not only produces realistic limbs for amputees.
-It also creates custom one-of-a-kind pieces of wearable limb art.
+The Alternative Limb Project not only creates realistic limbs for amputees, it also creates bespoke, one-of-a-kind pieces of wearable limb art.

-It's hard to imagine life without a limb -- not just the physical difficulties, but how it might affect your relationship with your body, and your sense of how you're perceived by the world around you.
-One prosthetist is taking into account not just restoring limb function, but also the wearer's personality and style.
+It's hard to imagine life without a limb — not just the physical difficulties, but how it affects your relationship with your body, and the way you're perceived by the world around you.
+One prosthetist, though, is taking into account not just restoring function, but also the wearer's personality.

-The Alternative Limb Project is the work of Sophie de Oliveira Barata, who, taking her honors degree from the London Arts University studying special-effects prosthetics, went to work as a sculptor for a prosthetics company.
-In her eight years there, she created realistic limbs and digits for amputees who wanted their new limbs to blend into their bodies.
+The Alternative Limb Project is the work of Sophie de Oliveira Barata, who, taking her first-class honours degree from the London Arts University studying special effects prosthetics, went to work as a sculptor for a prosthetics company.
+In her eight years there, she created realistic limbs and digits for amputees who wanted their new limb to blend into their bodies.

-de Oliveira Barata has continued this work with the Alternative Limb Project, and her realistic limbs, molded from casts of the customer's own body, are incredibly detailed.
-But some people prefer to stand out in a crowd.
+This is work that de Oliveira Barata has continued with the Alternative Limb Project, and her realistic limbs, moulded from casts of the customer's own body, are incredibly detailed — but some prefer to stand out in a crowd.

 And that's where the "alternative" part comes in.
-"An alternative-style limb can help to break down social barriers, delight the eye, and provide an unusual talking point," according to the Web site.
-Limbs created by de Oliveira Barata are stunning works of art, each piece created especially for the individual wearer's taste, personality, and style.
+"An alternative-style limb can help to break down social barriers, delight the eye and provide an unusual talking point," according to the website.
+The limbs created by de Oliveira Barata are stunning works of art, each bespoke piece created especially for the individual wearer's taste, personality and style.

-de Oliveira Barata's oeuvre includes more subtle options, such as an arm with henna patterns, but it's the more surreal creations that are the most stunning -- singer-songwriter Viktoria Modesta Moskalova's leg, which is studded with crystals and speakers, for example, and para-triathlete Jo-Jo Cranfield's arm, featuring a sinuous snake slithering out from inside.
+De Oliveira Barata's oeuvre includes more subtle options, such as an arm with henna patterns, but it's the more surreal options that are the most stunning — such as singer-songwriter Viktora Modesta Moskalova's leg, which is studded with crystals and speakers, and para-triathlete Jo-Jo Cranfield's arm, featuring a sinuous snake slithering out from inside.

-de Oliveira Barata's work is beautiful, yes.
-But perhaps more importantly, it seems to give amputees a wonderfully positive new way of seeing their own bodies.
+The work de Oliveira Barata is doing is beautiful, yes — but, perhaps more importantly, it seems to give amputees a wonderfully positive new way of seeing their own bodies.